|

 services in and around the area, but the routes and services shown in

-Chapel St Leonards, Ingoldmells, Butlins and Skegness to give an
+Chapel St Leonards, Ingoldmells, Butlins and Skegness.
+The sector

-Skegness is duplicated by other operators services.
-There are
+Skegness is duplicated by several other operators services.
+All

-market day services to Louth, to Grimsby and to Boston (but via
+market day services from Alford and Skegness to Boston (Wednesday),

 ||||||||||||